 Neprilysin inhibition is an emerging practice, which means there is limited experience using drugs like sacubitril long-term, and the long-term risks that might be associated with it are unknown.
+There is a theoretical risk that neprilysin inhibition might potentiate dementia from accumulation of amyloid plaques in the brain.
 FDA has required Entresto's manufacturer to conduct a multi-center, randomized, double-blind, active-controlled trial to examine its effects compared to valsartan on cognitive function in patients with CHF and preserved ejection fraction.
 The argument for proceeding with drug approval before cognitive function studies are complete is that average life expectancy in patients with CHF is much shorter than the amount of time it usually takes to develop dementia.